Skip to content

 2022

-Dawn Williams Boyd: Woe, Sarah Lawrence College, Bronxville, NY
+Dawn Williams Boyd: Woe, Sarah Lawrence College, Bronxville, NY; Everson Museum of Art, Syracuse, NY (traveling exhibition)

 2021

-Dawn Williams Boyd: Woe, The Dodd Galleries of Lamar Dodd School of Art at the University of Georgia, Athens, GA
+Dawn Williams Boyd: Woe, Dodd Galleries, Lamar Dodd School of Art, University of Georgia, Athens, GA

 2020